-Our April Fitness Challenge Calendar is here!
+Our April 2021 Fitness Challenge Calendar is here!

-We teamed up with the Alliance For A Healthier Generation to create this fitness calendar for the month of April 2018.
-Here is the link to the download, which is a total of pages with visuals:
+We teamed up with the Alliance For A Healthier Generation to create this fitness calendar for the month of April 2021.
+Here is the link to the download, which is a total of 3 pages with visuals:

 Each week, the number of repetitions for each fitness exercise increases.
 Please keep in mind the number of repetitions is meant as a guide, and can be adapted as needed based on age group and skill level.

 If your students do not have basballs or bats at home, you can still have them act out the activities using their imagination.
 You can even suggest some items they can use instead to practive swinging at an object, like a balloon and a pool noodle.

 Download our printable Fitness Challenge Task Sheet for your participants to fill out each day.
 They will record what exercises they did and put a check mark in the completed box if they completed the number of reps on the calendar.
 There is also a self-assessment section which is great for social emotional learning.
 Kids will circle the emoji that best describes how they felt after doing the exercises.
 The notes section is a place where they can jot down anything related to the activities, and also a great place to record their hobbies they did each Saturday this month.

 Reward your students for completing the Fitness Challenge!
 View our printable Certificate of Completion below specifically designed for the month of April.
 It will open up a Word Document with the template – you just have to fill in the names of your students where it says Enter Name Here.